How to Start an Online Thrift Store

 4. Source Products

 Now we get to the really fun part!
 Well, we think so, anyway.
-It’s time to source your stock!
+It’s time to source your products!

 Don’t invest too much money in your stock at first – start off with a small collection, so you can get a feel for what’s selling well before you buy more.